ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 INFO:__main__:state:name: us.icr.io.secureimages.secure-bitcoin-wallet.s390x-v1-ad52e76.2021-02-10_15-37-37.178350
 ```

-## Step 4: Deploy your application using Hyper Protect Virtual Servers BYOI and run the application in a secure environment
+## Step 4: Deploy your application by using Hyper Protect Virtual Servers BYOI and run the application in a secure environment
 {: #deploy_sbs}
 {: step}